Skip to main content

 • The SDK determines that a MaestroOverlay needs to be shown

-• If the user takes no action, or clicks the button, the overlay will call shouldHideOverlay() in your app's MaestroEventDelegate implementation to let you know the overlay needs to be hidden.
+• If the user takes no action, or clicks the button, the overlay will call shouldHideOverlay() in your app's MaestroEventDelegate implementation to let you know the overlay should be dismissed.

-• Your app should call didShowOverlay() and didHideOverlay() when those events occur, to keep the SDK up-to-date.
+• Your app should call didShowOverlay() and didHideOverlay() when those events occur, to keep the SDK apprised of your current use of the MaestroOverlay.

 struct MaestroOverlay: View